CKRancher/rancher/README.md

 - a Google Cloud Platform account, the free tier provided is more than enough (any other cloud should work the same)
 - [Rancher](https://rancher.com) v2.3.5 (latest while writing the article)
 - Kubernetes cluster running on Google Kubernetes Engine version 1.15.9-gke.12 (running EKS or AKS should be the same)
-- helm binary [installed](https://helm.sh/docs/intro/install/) on your working machine
+- helm binary [installed](https://helm.sh/docs/intro/install/) on your working machine and tiller running inside Kubernetes cluster

 **Starting a Rancher 2.0 instance**